-The Delaware County Juror Donation Program was founded by Gerald C. Montella, Esq., Delaware County Court Administrator.
-Through the program, jurors volunteer all or part of the $9-a-day stipend to one of five charities.
-Since the program started in March 2003, the Juror Donation Program has donated over $800,000 (as if March 2016) to assist disadvantaged children in Delaware County.
+Delaware County jurors not only perform a civic duty, but many aid disadvantaged children by donating their stipend to one of several charities that help children in need.
+The Delaware County Juror Donation Program was founded by Gerald C. Montella, Esquire, Delaware County District Court Administrator in 2003.
+Through the program, jurors volunteer their $9.00 per day stipend to one of six charities.
+Since the program started in March 2003, the Juror Donation Program has donated over One Million Dollars!
+(Delaware County crossed the Million Dollar milestone mark in the first quarter of 2019.)

 In 2010, the program even extended its reach to send aid to Haitian children impacted by the devastating earthquake that hit the island.
-The Haitian effort was a one-time campaign in response to a devastating event and resulted in a $6,130 donation to UNICEF to help Haitian children who were injured or orphaned as a result of the quake.
+The Haitian effort was a one-time campaign in response to a devastating event and resulted in a $6,130.31 donation to UNICEF to help Haitian children who were injured or orphaned as a result of the quake.

 "A thousand dollars was donated the first month and at that point, I knew we had something special," said Montella.
 "The program is strictly voluntary.
 Donors also have the option of donating only a portion of their stipend.
 We simply advise the jurors about the program when they come in.
 There's no pressure placed on the juror to donate their stipend.
 It's a great opportunity for a juror to both perform their civic duty and help a child who needs assistance.
 I am very proud of the program and hope that it continues to help kids who need support.
 I'd like to thank the thousands of jurors for their generosity.
 Our jurors can be confident that their donations will be money well spent."